csstransky/cs4500-eau2/report/doc.md

 The KVStore class also has a get queue, which is a String to IntArray map.
 This data structure is used to queue up wait and get requests.
 The get queue maps the key name to an array of socket descriptors waiting for the Value.
 Every time a put operation occurs, the get queue is checked for the key and the value is distributed to the nodes that requested it.
 Wait and get operations follow the same steps as the get operations except in the fact that it interacts with the get queue.

 ### Dataframe Layer
 The DataFrame layer consists of the DataFrame class and supporting classes.
 The implementation of the Dataframe class is the same as previous assignments with row and column names stripped.
 The column classes contain an additional field that points to the KVStore.
 The data in the Column classes is represented as distributed arrays.
 The column classes contain a list of keys where each key maps to a Value blob of 1000 elements.
 The Value blobs can be on any KVStore in the network.
 To retrieve data, the get method of the KVStore is called with the key.
-Only full 1000 blocks are distributed.
-If a block contains less than 100 elements it is kept as a local array in the Column.

-The Column classes also have a buffered elements array.
-This is the last blob of elements and is used when constructing a Column so that every time an element is added, KVStore put and get do not need to be called.
-Columns create keys for their blobs by concating the dataframe name, column index in the dataframe, and blob index.
+A DataFrame is constructed using the DataFrame builder class.

 Example:
 ```
 ELEMENT_ARRAY_SIZE = 10;